KediDili/VanillaPlusProfessions/features.md

 Obelisks are cheaper to purchase.
 All vanilla obelisks are re-priced as 100,000g.

+For Mod Authors: If you add custom obelisks, you should lower your money prices of your obelisks when this talent is acquired.
+It's mail flag is ``Misc_MonumentalDiscount``.
 - Craft Supplies
 New craftables gained by skill level-up\nare sold at shops after being unlocked.
+There's nothing you should do for compatibiliy with this talent.

 - Admiration
 Halves the friendship decay.
 There's nothing you should do for compatibiliy with this talent.